blacktide082/ffiv-name-patcher/README.md

 ## Manually Patch the Executable with a Hex Editor

-If you want to manually apply the patch with a hex editor you can follow the steps below.
+If you prefer to manually patch the game with a hex editor, you can follow the steps below:

 - Create a backup of `FF4.exe`.
 - Open `FF4.exe` with your favorite hex editor (I recommend [ImHex](https://github.com/WerWolv/ImHex/releases/latest) if you don't have one).